Tags

 There are different metrics related to customer satisfaction, but CSAT is one of the most commonly used ones and measures customers’ overall satisfaction with the service they received.
 Customers are asked to rate their satisfaction on a scale of one to five.
 The results are averaged out to give a score:

 Dialpad’s CSAT survey feature comes with email templates and collects automatic customer feedback after phone calls.
-You can give customers the option of elaborating on their rating and customize surveys with intros, questions, and thank-you messages:
+You can give customers the option of elaborating on their rating and customise surveys with intros, questions, and thank-you messages:

 In fact (depending on the industry and specific business of course), we've found that on average only about 5% of customers actually fill out CSAT surveys.
 On a related note, usually only the angriest—and happiest—customers actually bother to respond to these surveys, which means your CSAT answers are likely to be very skewed and not representative of how your customers feel overall.

 Dialpad's industry-first Ai CSAT feature is designed to solve exactly that.
-Not only can our Ai transcribe calls and analyze sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
+Not only can our Ai transcribe calls and analyse sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
 The result?
 A much more representative sample size for CSAT scores, and a more accurate understanding of how satisfied your customers really are:

 It opens up a ton of new possibilities for gathering customer intelligence, using a source of data that you already have for free: your everyday customer conversations.